What does it mean for IoT Central to have high availability, disaster recovery (HADR), and elastic scale?

 High availability and disaster recovery

 For highly available device connectivity, an IoT Central application always has at least two IoT hubs.
-For exceptions to this rule, see Limitations.
 The number of hubs can grow or shrink as IoT Central scales the application in response to changes in the load profile.

 IoT Central also uses availability zones to make various services it uses highly available.

 An incident that requires disaster recovery could range from a subset of services becoming unavailable to a whole region becoming unavailable.
 IoT Central follows different recovery processes depending on the nature and scale of the incident.
 For example, if an entire Azure region becomes unavailable in the wake of a catastrophic failure, disaster recovery procedures failover applications to another region in the same geography.

 IoT Central applications created after April 2023 initially have a single IoT hub.
 If the IoT hub becomes unavailable, the application becomes unavailable.
 However, IoT Central automatically scales the application and adds a new IoT hub for each 10,000 connected devices.
 If you require multiple IoT hubs for applications with fewer than 10,000 devices, submit a request to IoT Central customer support.